Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 US nationals: US citizens must have a passport that is valid for at least three months beyond the period of intended stay in Iceland.
 No visa is required for stays of up to 90 days within a 180 day period.

 UK nationals: Passports endorsed 'British Citizen', 'British Subject' (containing a Certificate of Entitlement to the Right of Abode issued by the United Kingdom), and 'British Overseas Territories Citizen' issued by Gibraltar, must be valid on arrival.
 British passports with other endorsements must be valid for three months beyond the period of intended stay in Iceland.
+A visa is required.